wjsutton/ironviz_2020_gallery/README.md

 There are a few issues we'll run into:

 1. Tweets that aren't ironviz submissions but 'inspired by' posts
-2. Submission urls that link to a profile rather than a viz
+2. Submission URLs that link to a profile rather than a viz
-3. Short/compressed urls
+3. Short/compressed URLs

-From these links we'll extract a screenshot of the dashboard to add to the gallery.
-Lastly we'll write a .csv file containing the screenshoot, link to the submission tweet and any other data we'll need for the gallery page.
+From these links, we'll extract a screenshot of the dashboard to add to the gallery.
+Lastly, we'll write a .csv file containing the screenshot, link to the submission tweet and any other data we'll need for the gallery page.

 #### Tackling Issues